GCOM7140/class-sessions/README.md

 to M.S.
 Commerce students in the [business analytics track][ba track] at the University of Virginia's [McIntire School of Commerce][mcintire].

-You can this material via the following links:
+You can access this material via the following links:
 * [Course Overview][session 1]
 * [Group Project Overview][session 2]
 * [Git and Github][session 3]